superlangstar/langstar/README.md

 ![LangStart Project Logo](./ReadMe/langstar_start.png)

+> 🚧 **Langstar is currently under development.**
+> This project is currently in active development.
+Features, structure, and documentation may change frequently.

 # 🌟 LangStar

 **Langstar** is a visual platform that enables both developers and non-developers to easily create **LLM-based agent models** using **drag-and-drop** components.
 Once built, these models can be automatically converted into **Python code** for deployment.